ice-bergtech/kr8/docs/concepts/components.md

 The output will be placed in the `generate_dir` with the same name and `.yaml` extension.

 When the item is an object, it allows for more customization.
+The item is marshaled into a [Kr8ComponentSpecIncludeObject](../godoc/kr8-types.md#Kr8ComponentSpecIncludeObject) struct.

 There are the following fields:

 * `file`: The filename to include.
 Required.
 Allowed extensions: [`jsonnet`, `yaml`, `yml`, `tmpl`, `tpl`]